sslover/designing-for-data-personalization/week11/setup-guide-for-npm-social-services.md

 Setting up Social Services (NPM)
 ================================

-All of this assumes you already have set-up a working nodejs/express app.
+The below assumes you already have set-up a working nodejs/express app.
 If you have not done that yet, go [here](https://github.com/sslover/node-express-api-boilerplate), download the boilerplate repo, and go through the complete setup.

 Twitter
 -------